mkeblx/tracking-tool-vr/README.md

-drift tool VR
+tracking tool VR
 =============
-Basic tool for measuring the sensor precision of a VR tracking system.
+Basic tool for measuring the precision of a VR tracking system.